ualbertalib/jupiter/docs/jupiter_phase_2.md

 going to be on the table, now would be the time to switch).
 The major functionality that will need to be replaced in a hand-rolled solution is getting information about documents into the Solr indexes.

-In general I'd suggest abandoning the "name-mangling"/dynamic schema concept from Hydra and just spelling out index types by-hand in schema.xml, at least initially.
+I'd suggest abandoning the "name-mangling"/dynamic schema concept from Hydra and just spelling out index types by-hand in schema.xml, at least initially.
 I'm not convinced that all of the added complexity of Solrizer really saved any effort vs doing it by hand, and it certainly seemed to be more confusing/opaque for most people in practice.